Dog Bite Lawyer in Paterson, NJ | Cherny & Podolsky

 - Property damage if personal belongings were damaged during the attack

 Yes.
 Dog bite claims in New Jersey are typically paid through the dog owner’s homeowners or renters insurance policy, not directly by the individual.
-Filing a claim does not necessarily mean suing your neighbor personally.
-Our firm handles these situations with discretion and sensitivity.
+Filing a claim does not necessarily mean taking your neighbor to court personally.
+Our firm handles these situations with care and sensitivity, and we work to resolve claims as efficiently as possible.

 Claims involving stray dogs are more complex but options may still exist.
-Depending on the circumstances, liability may extend to a property owner who knew about the dog’s presence or failed to address a known danger.
-Our team can review the specific facts of your case and identify every available avenue for recovery.
+Depending on the circumstances in Paterson, liability may extend to a property owner who knew about the dog’s presence or failed to address a known danger on their property.
+Our team can review the specific facts of your situation and identify every available path to recovery.

 TAKE ACTION